ReganD0420/VSCPractice/README.md

 <p> You are able to work on an project you want to with friends.<p>

 <p>This way you don't have to work alone on a big project you might have.<p>

+<p>When you are done with a project GitHub is the place you can store it for a later date.<p>

+<p> it is an easier way to work on certain versions of code and languages<p>